June 1962 Alcatraz escape

-Hundreds of leads were pursued by the Federal Bureau of Investigation (FBI) and local law enforcement officials in the ensuing years, but no conclusive evidence has ever surfaced favoring the success or failure of the attempt.
-Numerous theories of widely varying plausibility have been proposed by authorities, reporters, family members, and amateur enthusiasts.
-In 1979 the FBI officially concluded, on the basis of circumstantial evidence and a preponderance of expert opinion, that the men drowned in the frigid waters of San Francisco Bay without reaching the mainland.
-The U.S. Marshals Service case file remains open and active, however, and Morris and the Anglin brothers remain on its wanted list.

-New circumstantial and material evidence has continued to surface, stoking new debates on whether the inmates managed to survive.
+Hundreds of leads were pursued by the Federal Bureau of Investigation (FBI) and local law enforcement officials in the ensuing years, but no conclusive evidence has ever surfaced regarding the fate of Morris and the Anglins.
+In 1979, the FBI officially concluded, on the basis of circumstantial evidence and a preponderance of expert opinion, that the three inmates likely drowned in the frigid waters of San Francisco Bay while attempting to reach the mainland.
+The U.S. Marshals Service case file remains open and active, and Morris and the Anglin brothers will remain on its wanted list until between 2026 and 2031.
+Numerous theories of widely varying plausibility on the fates of the three fugitives have been proposed by authorities, reporters, family members, and amateur enthusiasts, with circumstantial and material evidence continuing to surface, stoking debates as to whether the inmates may have survived their escape.

+In his 2025 book The Escape from Alcatraz, Carlos Cabezas López presents a narrative analysis of the escapees' personalities and motivations, emphasizing Frank Morris's calculated leadership and the Anglin brothers’ survival instincts.
+Cabezas argues that the available evidence supports the plausibility that the men may have reached the mainland or beyond, especially when considered alongside the absence of bodies and reports of possible sightings in subsequent years.

+Notable previous escape attempts

+Prior to the June 1962 escape, two inmates, Theodore Cole and Ralph Roe, had escaped Alcatraz in 1937; they vanished into the bay and were unaccounted for, though officials presumed them drowned.
+Inmate Aaron Burgett had drowned during an escape attempt in 1958.